-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a.
-Observed whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b.
-Observed whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A above obtained ethics documentation from management, and: - i) Observed whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - ii) Observed whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable. - B. Inquired and/or observed whether the agency has appointed an ethics designee as required by R.S.
+42:1170.

-Debt Service
+11) Debt Service

-- 21. Obtained a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued. - 22.
-Obtained a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly selected one bond/note, inspected debt covenants, obtain supporting documentation for the reserve balance and payments, and agreed actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).
+- A. Obtained a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
+Selected all debt instruments on the listing, obtained supporting documentation, and observed State Bond Commission approval was obtained for each debt instrument issued. - B. Obtained a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly selected one bond/note, inspected debt covenants, obtained supporting documentation for the reserve balance and payments, and agreed actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).

-Fraud Notice
+12) Fraud Notice

-- 23. Obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Selected all misappropriations on the listing, obtained supporting documentation, and observed that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled. - 24.
-Observed the entity has posted, on its premises and website, the notice required by R.S.
+- A. Obtained a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Selected all misappropriations on the listing, obtained supporting documentation, and observed that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523. - B. Observed the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-Information Technology Disaster Recovery/ Business Continuity
+13) Information Technology Disaster Recovery/ Business Continuity

-- 25. Performed the following procedures, verbally discuss the results with management, and report "We performed the procedures and discussed the results with management." - a) Obtained and inspected the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported. - b) Obtained and inspected the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/ verifying backup restoration) and observed evidence that the test/verification was successfully performed within the past 3 months. - c) Obtained a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-Randomly selected 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
+- A. Performed the following procedures, verbally discussed the results with management, and report "We performed the procedures and discussed the results with management." - i) Obtained and inspected the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observed that such backup occurred within the past week.
+If backups are stored on a physical medium (e.g., tapes, CDs), observed evidence that backups are encrypted before being transported. - ii) Obtained and inspected the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquired of personnel responsible for testing/ verifying backup restoration) and observed evidence that the test/verification was successfully performed within the past 3 months. - iii) Obtained a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+Randomly selected 5 computers and observed while management demonstrated that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.